 As mesothelioma has developed into a nationally recognized crisis, more insurance companies are including mesothelioma treatment and therapy in their policies.
 Insurance is just one financial resource that can ease the financial burden on you and your family.

-Support groups allow mesothelioma victims and their families to heal from the emotional turmoil that a diagnosis brings.
-You will gain valuable insight on how to manage your life after a diagnosis while working alongside others who have been in your shoes.
+Support groups allow mesothelioma victims and their families to navigate the emotional turmoil that a diagnosis brings.
+You will gain valuable insight and work alongside others who have been in your shoes.
 Your family will also learn important coping and management skills throughout their journey.